muschellij2/imaging_in_r/ms_lesion_segmentation/index.md

     - Produces OASIS probability maps of MS lesion presence.
     - These can be thresholded into a binary lesion segmentation.
 - The OASIS model is based on a logistic regression.
     - Regress binary manual segmentation labels on the images, smoothed versions of the images, and some interaction terms (e.g., supervised learning).
-  - Performed well compared to common machine learning models [@sweeney2014comparison]
+- Performs well compared to common machine learning models [@sweeney2014comparison]

 ## Default OASIS Model
 - The OASIS library comes with default parameters that can be used to generate probability maps for new test subjects.
     - The default model was trained on approximately 100 MS subjects and 30 healthy subjects with manual segmentations.
 - Here we apply `oasis_predict` with the default model to obtain OASIS probability maps for the test subjects.